 Republic of Turkey – Medieval Religious Artifact Repatriation

-Representation of the Republic of Turkey in its recovery of an intricately carved walnut panel from the Sultan's prayer gallery of the Great Mosque in Divrigi, Turkey, built in the 13th Century.
-We worked with the United States Government, which had sued a London art dealer, to secure the return of this priceless stolen antiquity.
-We also worked with Scotland Yard to achieve the return of four other panels from the Great Mosque, a medieval monument on UNESCO's World Heritage List of cultural sites recognize to be of "outstanding value."
+Represented the Republic of Turkey in its recovery of an intricately carved walnut panel from the Sultan's prayer gallery of the Great Mosque in Divrigi, Turkey, built in the 13th century.
+We worked with the U.S. government, which had sued a London art dealer, to secure the return of this priceless stolen antiquity.
+We also worked with Scotland Yard to achieve the return of four other panels from the Great Mosque, a medieval monument on UNESCO's World Heritage List of cultural sites.

 British Artist – Digital Copyright Infringement

-Provided advice and counsel with regard to the disputed authenticity of an artwork purchased at auction.
+Advised a client with regard to the disputed authenticity of an artwork purchased at auction

 Consignment of Artworks Worth More than $40 Million

 Represented a U.S. collector in a consignment of over $40 million worth of artworks to major auction houses during the 2015 auction season.